autotelik/datashift/README.markdown

 During loading, a call to find_all_by_reference will be made, picking up the 2 categories with matching references, and our Project model will contain those two i.e project.categories = [category_002,category_003]

-## Spree Suppprt

-### OptionTypes & Variants

-When loaded with the Spree specific tasks, spree specific over rides are supported, such as direct s support for OptionTypes with values

-Any 'Option Types' columns can contain the OptionType to associate with the Product, plus a selection of appropriate OptionValues to go with that Type.

-For example, in a single column/row we could supply 2 OptionTypes (named, size & colour), with a selection values (such as small, medium etc)

-    'Option Types'
-    size:small,medium,large|colour:red,white

-If no such OptionType exists, e.g size, then a new one is created with the supplied name.

-Next the OptionValues are also parsed, again if no such OptionValue exists, e.g small, then a new one is created with the supplied name.

-Lastly a Variant is created on each OptionValue, with price and availaable dates being copied from Master.
-Currently a unique SKU is created by adding an index to the master's sku.

-TODO - Enable a hash of attributes to be supplied in association columns to enable more control over creation of associated objects.

-### Properties

-The properties to associate with this product.
-Properties are for small snippets of text, shared across many products, and are for display purposes only.

-An optional display value can be supplied to supplement the displayed text.

-As for all associations can contain multiple name/value sets in default form :

-    Property:display_value|Property:display_value

-Example - No values :
-    manufacturer|standard

-Example - Display  values :
-    manufacturer:somebody else plc|standard:ISOBlah21

 ## TODO